-Naturopathy, or naturopathic medicine, is a medical practice and philosophy that developed more than 100 years ago and continues to attract followers today.
-The idea behind it is to treat patients through prevention, education, natural and alternative treatments, and traditional medicine.
+Naturopathy, or naturopathic medicine, is a practice and philosophy developed more than 100 years ago that still attracts believers today.
+The idea is to treat patients through prevention, education, natural and alternative treatments, and traditional medicine.
 Patients living with mesothelioma or other types of cancer may choose to turn to a naturopathic practitioner for an alternative to traditional medicine.

-There are many ways in which a naturopath may help someone with mesothelioma, although most medical experts would agree that naturopathy is no substitute for traditional cancer treatments.
-Naturopathy may provide a patient with alternative therapies that complement traditional medicine, help relieve symptoms, and provide a better quality of life.
+A naturopath may help someone with mesothelioma, although naturopathy is no substitute for traditional cancer treatments.
+Naturopathy may provide a patient with alternative therapies that complement traditional medicine, help relieve symptoms, and improve quality of life.

 What is Naturopathy?

-According to the American Association of Naturopathic Physicians, naturopathic medicine is a distinct and unique type of health care.
+The American Association of Naturopathic Physicians calls naturopathic medicine a distinct and unique type of health care.
 It emphasizes prevention and treatment guided by the healing power of nature.
-It believes in the doctor as a teacher that guides patients to better learn how to care for themselves.
+It believes in the doctor as a teacher who guides patients to learn how to care for themselves.

-Naturopathy seeks to find the underlying causes of symptoms and illnesses, rather than simply treating symptoms and attempts to treat the whole person.
-This includes considering each patient’s physical, emotional, mental, social, and genetic health, along with many other factors.
+Naturopathy seeks the underlying causes of symptoms and illnesses, rather than simply treating symptoms.
+It attempts to treat the whole person.
+This includes each patient’s physical, emotional, mental, social, and genetic health.
 Naturopathic physicians also avoid harming patients by using treatments that minimize side effects, avoiding strategies that forcefully suppress symptoms, and rely in part on the self-healing process in each patient.

-Naturopathic medicine focuses on using natural remedies and treatments whenever possible and looks to nature for healing and for solutions.
-Some examples of treatments that naturopathy might offer for a patient include: lifestyle changes, dietary changes, exercise as therapy, stress reduction, physical and massage therapy, counseling or psychotherapy, and dietary supplements, including herbal supplements.
+Naturopathic medicine focuses on natural remedies and treatments whenever possible and looks to nature for healing.
+Some examples of naturopathy include: lifestyle changes, dietary changes, exercise as therapy, stress reduction, physical and massage therapy, counseling or psychotherapy, and dietary supplements, including herbal supplements.

 Who Practices Naturopathy?

-There are also naturopathic professionals practicing who have not gone through this training and are not called doctors.
-These may be called naturopaths and they may have trained through any type of educational program or by apprenticing to another naturopath.
+Some naturopathic professionals who have not gone through this training are called naturopaths, not doctors.
+They may have trained through a formal educational program or as an apprentice to another naturopath.
 Traditional health care providers may also offer naturopathic medicine in addition to traditional treatments.
-Doctors, nurses, physical therapists, and osteopathic physicians may have additional training in naturopathic medicine to combine traditional medicine with naturopathy when treating patients.
+Doctors, nurses, physical therapists, and osteopathic physicians may have additional training in naturopathic medicine to supplement traditional medicine when treating patients.

-Some naturopathic doctors choose to specialize in cancer care, which makes them a good choice for someone with mesothelioma interested in adding naturopathy to their traditional medical team.
-A naturopathic oncologist applies the principles of naturopathic medicine to the treatment of cancer and often work together with medical doctors to give a patient a well-rounded treatment plan.
+Some naturopathic doctors specialize in cancer care, which makes them a good choice for someone with mesothelioma interested in naturopathy.
+A naturopathic oncologist applies the principles of naturopathic medicine to the treatment of cancer and works with medical doctors to give a patient a well-rounded treatment plan.

-According to the Oncology Association of Naturopathic Physicians, most patients seeking the help of a naturopathic oncologist do so in an effort to achieve a better quality of life while undergoing treatment for cancer.
-Practitioners seek to help these patients by using natural therapies that improve overall health, target treatment side effects and cancer symptoms, and fight the disease process in the body.
+According to the Oncology Association of Naturopathic Physicians, most patients seeking the help of a naturopathic oncologist seek a better quality of life while undergoing treatment for cancer.
+Practitioners help these patients by using natural therapies that improve overall health, target treatment side effects and cancer symptoms, and fight the disease in the body.

 Naturopathy as a Complement to Mesothelioma Treatment

 Mesothelioma causes many uncomfortable symptoms as do the treatments used to fight it, including chemotherapy, surgery, and radiation therapy.
-Patients may experience symptoms like difficulty breathing, a chronic cough, chest pains, abdominal pain and swelling, and digestive issues, with pleural or peritoneal mesothelioma.
+Patients may suffer difficulty breathing, a chronic cough, chest pains, abdominal pain and swelling, and digestive issues, with pleural or peritoneal mesothelioma.
 Side effects from treatment may include fatigue, pain, nausea, vomiting, diarrhea or constipation, changes in appetite and weight, infections, skin irritation, and emotional distress.

 A naturopathic physician can help mesothelioma patients get some relief from these difficult symptoms and side effects.
 A range of treatments may be recommended, from meditation and yoga to physical therapy and herbal supplements.
-The practitioner will focus on overall wellness for the patient, using all kinds of natural strategies to help improve well-being and reduce discomfort from symptoms and side effects.
+The practitioner will focus on overall wellness for the patient, using natural strategies to improve well-being and reduce discomfort from symptoms and side effects.

 The Dangers of a “Natural” Cure for Cancer

-Naturopathic physicians are valid medical practitioners and a professional caregiver would never try to tell a patient that they can cure an incurable cancer.
-Because not all naturopathic practitioners are licensed, there are many that may claim to be able to cure cancer with some natural substance, despite the lack of evidence for such a cure in traditional medicine.
-Many of these so-called cures are harmless, but some may cause side effects or complications.
-They also give patients false hope of a cure, which can be psychologically damaging, but which may also delay the use of treatments that may actually help.
+Naturopathic physicians are valid medical practitioners who would never tell a patient they can cure an incurable cancer.
+Because not all naturopathic practitioners are licensed, some may claim to be able to cure cancer with some natural substance, without any evidence.
+Many snake oil cures are harmless, but some may cause side effects or complications.
+They also give patients false hope of a cure, which can be psychologically damaging, and may also delay the use of helpful treatments.

-Certain types of naturopathic or “natural” treatments have become popular and are trending, but are not necessarily proven as ways to cure cancer.
-There are studies that prove some of these alternative strategies can have positive impacts on the body and even that they may target cancer, but there is no proof other than anecdotal stories, that they can cure cancer.
-Some may be worth trying because the risks are minimal and should not necessarily be ruled out, but these should not become substitutes for treatments that are proven to work.
+Certain naturopathic or “natural” treatments have become popular and are trending, but are not proven to cure cancer.
+Studies show some alternative strategies have positive effects on the body and even that they may target cancer, but there is no proof that they can cure it.
+Some may be worth trying because the risks are minimal, but they should not substitute for treatments proven to work.
 Beware of any claims that sound too good to be true.

 If you are a mesothelioma patient interested in alternative medicine to complement your traditional cancer treatments, a licensed naturopathic doctor is a great way to get started.
 Just be sure that you include your naturopathic professional on your medical team so that there is communication between all medical caregivers working with you.
-There can be risks to not having this communication, for instance if your naturopathic doctor recommends a supplement that interacts badly with a chemotherapy drug.
+There are risks to consider, for instance if your naturopathic doctor recommends a supplement that interacts badly with a chemotherapy drug.
 With the right professionals on your team, including those practicing naturopathy, you can be sure that you are getting the best treatment to fight mesothelioma and to help you feel better as you heal.